dosisod/QUI/README.md

 Example:
 ![Example Board](/img/eg.png)

+# Goal

+The goal of this project is to have a simple to setup UI and not to have to hassle with html and css I prefer more minimalistic UI, and this does just that while still being able to use javascript

 # Inspiration

 Wanted to make a simple to deploy UI in JSON that could be rendered in a HTML canvas